ViralTexts/gtr-clusters/clusters/18751016-sn84038806-BeautifulThings.md

 ## [From _The Forest Republican._](https://chroniclingamerica.loc.gov/lccn/sn84026497/1885-10-14/ed-1/seq-1)

 #### 1885-10-14 &middot; Tionesta, Pa.

 <table style="width: 100%;"><tr><td style="width: 50%">

-iful lives are those that bloss
+Beautiful lives are those that bloss
 Silent rivers of happiness,
 Whose hidden fountains but few may guess.
 Beautiful twilight at set of sun,